NightfireResearch/nightfire-re/PS2.md

 Internally, these are all just packed offsets within FILES.BIN, uncompressed.

+The transformation from the 118 files into "files.bin" might be what the devs referred to as the "file blobber".

 Within each of the "hash code" files, there is a sub-set of files also packed in?
 Is that what "Europacked" means, just a file containing more files?
 That explains the directory-traversal looking stuff that goes on.

 This should just be a task of slicing up the array?

+Game makes fairly extensive use of (doubly?) linked lists for dynamic objects, lights, sounds etc.

 ### Level Names / Memory Addresses